Guildhall Library: Fifteenth and sixteenth centuries

+Nineteenth century

-It was not until 1824 that the Corporation appointed a committee to "inquire into the best method of arranging and carrying into effect in the Guildhall, a Library of all matters relating to this City, the Borough of Southwark, and the County of Middlesex."
-It was funded by the Corporation out of the Privy Purse and not from the ratepayers (the library did not become rate-supported until 1921).
-The committee collected a number of valuable books and in 1828 the library was opened for use initially only by members of the Corporation.
-There were only 1700 volumes in the library at this time but as the library grew so did its membership, tickets being granted to literary men as well as Members.
+It was not until 1824 that the Corporation of London appointed a committee to "inquire into the best method of arranging and carrying into effect in the Guildhall, a Library of all matters relating to this City, the Borough of Southwark, and the County of Middlesex".
+It was funded by the corporation out of the Privy Purse and not from the ratepayers (the library did not become rate-supported until 1921).
+The committee collected a number of valuable books and in 1828 the library was opened for use initially only by members of the corporation.
+There were only 1700 volumes in the library at this time but as the library grew so did its membership, tickets being granted to literary men as well as members.

-The small library formed by the Corporation in 1824-28 increased in size and importance.
+The small library formed by the Corporation in 1824–1828 increased in size and importance.
 The core collection still focused upon London history and books which illustrated London's growth and development; but it also covered topographical studies and more general library volumes such as dictionaries and glossaries.